 - Automatic encryption of boot disk enabled via Consumer Policy

-- Directory Synchronization enabled on the Universal Server and LDAP enrolment is enabled.
+- Directory Synchronization enabled on SEMS and LDAP enrollment is enabled.

 - Both the source and destination LDAP Directories are configured in Directory Synchronization and confirmed working.